nebari-dev/nebari/README.md

 # qhub-ops

-Is a stateful tool for managing the state of qhub deployments
+Is tool for initializiting and maintaining the state of qhub deployments